-- On the Now go to your old computer screen on the new computer, click Next. - 2 On the Where are the files and settings? screen, select the method you chose for transferring your settings and files and click Next. - The Files and Settings Transfer Wizard reads the collected files and settings and applies them to your new computer. - When all of the settings and files have been applied, the Finished screen appears. - Click Finished and restart the new computer.
+- 1 On the Now go to your old computer screen on the new computer, click Next. - 2 On the Where are the files and settings? screen, select the method you chose for transferring your settings and files and click Next. - The wizard reads the collected files and settings and applies them to your new computer. - When all of the settings and files have been applied, the Finished screen appears. - Click Finish and restart the new computer.